polterguy/lizzie/docs/introduction.md

 Every Lizzie function has the exact same signature.
 This is what makes it possible for us to handle delegates _"symbolically"_.
-Since we know that every method/function/delegate will have the same signature, we can treat them as function objects.
+Since we know that every method/function/delegate will have the same signature, we can treat them as interchangeable function objects.
 This creates many advantages, and some disadvantages.
 The _"disadvantage"_ is that you loose type safety while passing arguments around, since the `Arguments` class is simply a wrapper around `List<object>`.
 This means you are responsible yourself